 Dark Water System

-The dark water in Disneyland is a term for the water which has been dyed by imagineering to achieve a specific look.
+The dark water in Disneyland is a term for the water dyed by imagineering to achieve a specific look.

 Rivers of America, The Jungle Cruise, The Castle Moat, and the Storybook Land Canal Boats all use dark water.

-Not only does Disneyland use an efficient water system for filling various spaces in the park, but they also have its own water filtration recycling facility.
+Disneyland uses an efficient water system to fill various spaces in the park and has its own water filtration recycling facility.

 Main Street Expansion

-From the very beginning, Walt Disney proposed an expansion to Main Street USA.
+From the beginning, Walt Disney proposed expanding to Main Street, USA.

 It was not meant to be just a road leading to the castle.

-Rather, the side streets were going to lead to future expansions dedicated to ideas that later blossomed into Liberty Square at Magic Kingdom, and World Showcase in Epcot.
+Instead, the side streets would lead to future expansions dedicated to ideas that blossomed into Liberty Square at Magic Kingdom and World Showcase in Epcot.

-Liberty Street and Edison Square were two of the planned expansions planned to run alongside Main Street, just beyond Great Moments with Mr. Lincoln.
+Disney planned Liberty Street and Edison Square as two expansions to run alongside Main Street, just beyond Great Moments with Mr. Lincoln.

 The original concept for the Enchanted Tiki Room was a Chinese restaurant with performing birds in the dining area.